-ColourPop is a popular LA-based makeup brand known for their affordable makeup products but is ColourPop cruelty-free, vegan, or sustainable in 2021?
+ColourPop is a popular LA-based makeup brand known for its affordable makeup products but is ColourPop cruelty-free, vegan, or sustainable in 2021?
 I’ve got the answers here!

 Is ColourPop Cruelty-Free?

-ColourPop has confirmed they do not test their products or ingredients on animals, they do not allow others to test on their behalf, their suppliers also do not test on animals nor do they allow their products to be tested on animals when required by law.
-And finally, their products are not sold in stores in mainland China or any other country that may require animal testing by law.
+ColourPop has confirmed they do not test their products or ingredients on animals or ask others to test on their behalf.
+Their suppliers also do not test on animals nor do they allow their products to be tested on animals when required by law.
+And finally, their products are not sold in stores in mainland China or any other country that may require animal testing.

 Is ColourPop Vegan?